thindil/hunter/README.md

   ncurses library, its development files and the Ada binding for it.
 All should be available in the most Linux distributions.

+* Additionally, the program need a couple of other libraries to run, they are listed in the section *Running Hunter* below.

 If you have all the required packages, navigate to the main directory(where this file is) to compile: